Convert TXT to SVG

 Frequently Asked Questions (FAQ)

-Q: Can I embed SVG directly in HTML?
+Q: Can I embed the SVG directly in HTML?

-Q: How does the converter handle long lines?
+Q: How does the converter handle long text lines?

-A: The converter automatically calculates SVG canvas size based on the longest line and number of lines, ensuring all text fits properly in the generated graphic.
+A: The converter automatically calculates the SVG canvas width based on the longest line in your text file, ensuring all content fits within the viewBox.
+Each line becomes a separate <tspan> element with proper vertical spacing.

-Q: Can I edit the SVG file after conversion?
+Q: Can I change the font and colors after conversion?

-Q: Will SVG files display on mobile devices?
+Q: Will SVG text be visible on mobile devices?